Helltux/echo42null/HACKER-STYLE-DOCS.md

 3. Each popup must have a unique ID to function correctly.
 4. The popup content is limited to text and basic HTML.
 For complex content, consider creating a custom include.

+### Resizable Popup Features

+The popup interface includes advanced resizing capabilities:

+1. **Resize Handles**: The popup is surrounded by numbered divs (1-9) that act as resize handles:
+   - Top edge (div 2): Resize vertically from the top
+   - Bottom edge (div 8): Resize vertically from the bottom
+   - Left edge (div 4): Resize horizontally from the left
+   - Right edge (div 6): Resize horizontally from the right
+   - Corner divs (1, 3, 7, 9): Resize diagonally

+2. **How to Resize**:
+   - Hover over any of the numbered border divs to see the resize cursor
+   - Click and drag to resize the popup in the corresponding direction
+   - The popup maintains a minimum size (200px width, 100px height) to ensure content remains readable
+   - Resizing operations will not cause the popup to close

+3. **Dragging**: You can click and drag the popup header (title area) to move the entire popup around the screen.

+4. **Closing the Popup**:
+   - Each popup has a dedicated close button (×) in the top-right corner
+   - Press the Escape key to close any open popup
+   - Click outside the popup area to close it

+5. **Content Sizing**:
+   - The popup has a minimum height of 300px and minimum width of 400px
+   - Content that exceeds the popup dimensions will be scrollable
+   - The popup has a maximum height of 80% of the viewport height

 ## JetBrains Mono Font

 The site uses JetBrains Mono, a free and open-source typeface designed for developers by JetBrains.
 This monospaced font features clear distinctions between similar characters and increased letter height for better readability.